f3-factory/F3com-data/framework-variables/main.md

 $f3->set('mix',array('this',123.45,FALSE));
 ```

-You can construct a configuration file that does the same thing:-
+You can construct a configuration file that does the same thing:

 ``` ini
 [globals]